LudwigStenberg/PersonalFinanceApp/Documentation.md

 - check out vertical slice architecture for folder/file structure
 - Do I need the transactionId in Transaction.cs constructor?
 - Introduce/generate UUID?

+- Implement SQL Transactions:
+    At least two SQL transactions need to be added.
+For example:
+        Batch insertion or deletion of transactions.
+        Account deletion cascading through user data.

+- Check RemoveTransactionCommand, implement SQL command for it.

+- Test for Edge Cases:
+    Ensure robust behavior for:
+        Empty transaction lists.
+        Invalid input or database states.
+        Large datasets.

+- Final Review and Cleanup:

+    Ensure redundant or unused code is removed.
+    Double-check for consistent UI and error handling.